Skip to content

 Rejse i Milano og Lombardia: traditioner og berømte retter

-The flavors of Lombardy's heart
+The flavors from the heart of Lombardy

-Key ingredients of Lombard cuisine
+Key ingredients in Lombard cuisine

-Iconic dishes of Lombard cuisine
+Iconic dishes from Lombard cuisine

-• Ossobuco alla milanese: Another classic dish, ossobuco is a slow-cooked veal shank served with risotto alla milanese.
+• Ossobuco alla milanese : Another classic dish, ossobuco is a slow-cooked veal shank, served with risotto alla milanese.

 Geographical influences on Lombard cuisine